MarcoSutti/ml_projects/README.md

 ## 3. Building a handwritten digits classifier
 In this project, we use a **deep, feedforward neural network** to classify handwritten digits.
 We compare the results obtained with a k-nearest neighbors algorithm.
 We explore how the number of neurons and the number of hidden layers impact on the accuracy scores, and use some validation techniques to quantitatively evaluate *overfitting*.

+## 4. Predicting bike rentals
+In this project, we try to predict the total number of bikes people rented in a given hour.
+To accomplish this, we create a few different machine learning models (**linear regression**, **decision trees**, and **random forests**), and evaluate their performance.